syncfusion-content/blazor-docs/blazor/diagram/events.md

 ```

 ## DragDrop Event
-* The [DragDrop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DragDrop) event is triggers when a symbol is dragged and dropped from the symbol palette to the drawing area.
+* The [DragDrop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_DragDrop) event is triggered when a symbol is dragged and dropped from the symbol palette to the drawing area.
 To explore about arguments, refer to the [DropEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DropEventArgs.html)

 ```cshtml